Michael Pace, Ph.D.

 Dr. Pace earned his Bachelor of Science in Biology and Neuroscience from Indiana University and his PhD in Biomedical Sciences from the University of Florida.

-Why Oncology?
+Why Analgesia?

 This is what drives Michael: